toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 Interpolation step parameters:

 * `seasonal_jumpint` is a positive integer determining the linear interpolation step.
-If larger than 1, the LOESS is used every `seasonal_jump` points and linear interpolation is between fitted points.
+If larger than 1, the LOESS is used for every `seasonal_jump` point and linear interpolation is between fitted points.
 Higher values reduce estimation time.
 * `trend_jumpint` is a positive integer determining the linear interpolation step.
-If larger than 1, the LOESS is used every `trend_jump points` and values between the two are linearly interpolated.
+If larger than 1, the LOESS is used for every `trend_jump` point, and values between the two are linearly interpolated.
 Higher values reduce estimation time.
 * `low_pass_jumpint` is the last positive integer determining the linear interpolation step.
-If larger than 1, the LOESS is used every `low_pass_jump` points and values between the two are linearly interpolated.
+If larger than 1, the LOESS is used for every `low_pass_jump` point, and values between the two are linearly interpolated.
 Higher values reduce estimation time.

 The function also has a `robustbool` flag, indicating whether to use a weighted version that is robust to some forms of outliers.

-These defaults ensure us that we can pretty much cast the function without tweaking the parameters
+These defaults ensure that we can pretty much cast the function without tweaking the parameters

 ```{code-cell} ipython3
 from statsmodels.tsa.seasonal import STL